RTEMS/rtems-docs/c-user/event/directives.rst

 options for the ``option_set`` parameter.
 The pending events are returned and the event set of the task is cleared.
 If no events are pending then the :c:macro:`RTEMS_UNSATISFIED` status code will be returned.

+.. rubric:: CONSTRAINTS:

+The following constraints apply to this directive:

+* The directive may be called from within device driver initialization context.

+* The directive may be called from within task context.

+* The timeout functionality of the directive requires a :term:`clock tick`.